carj/pyPreservica/docs/index.rst

 https://developers.preservica.com/api-reference

-This version of the documentation is for use against a Preservica 6.4/6.3/6.2 system
+This version of the documentation is for use against a Preservica 6.5/6.4/6.3/6.2 system

 For Preservica 6.0 and 6.1 see `the previous version <https://pypreservica.readthedocs.io/en/v6.1/>`_

 pyPreservica is an open source 3rd party library and is not affiliated with `Preservica Ltd <https://preservica.com/>`_

+There is no support for use of the library by Preservica Ltd. For support see :ref:`Support <Support>`

 -------------------